ikoral/ikoral/README.md

 ### Glad to see you here! ![visitors](https://visitor-badge.laobi.icu/badge?page_id=ikoral.ikoral)

-I am a full-stack IT Proffessional (BackEnd - FrontEnd - TestAutomation - Cloud) and instructor.
+I am a full-stack IT Professional (BackEnd - FrontEnd - TestAutomation - Cloud) and instructor.
 I love my family, coding, walking in the :herb: nature, speaking 😄, watching science || fantasy movies and travelling.

 I am always after being valuable and make difference no matter how big || small it is.